perdian/flightlog/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 The flightlog was born out of my nerdy necessity to have a bookkeeping tool of all the flights that I have undertaken so far.
-For years I was quite happy with flugstatistik.de but it hasn't really evolved over the last years leaving a UI that looks quite outdated.
-In addition there was no way for me to backup the data stored there, which leads to a formidable vendor lock-in.
+For years I was quite happy with flugstatistik.de but it hasn't really evolved over the last years leaving a UI that looks quite outdated and a featureset that is okayish but lacks some of the things I would like to see.
+In addition there was (and still is) no way to backup the data stored there, which leads to a formidable vendor lock-in.
 What happens when they decide to stop providing their service or I simply forget my login credentials?
+Just not good enough.

-From what I have seen there are no real alternatives.
-Openflights.org is an excellent idea but the UI is even worse than flugstatistik.de looking like it has been hacked together in an hour or two.
-Don't get me wront I'm pretty sure a good amount of time has been invested but for me it simply looks awful.
+From what I saw at the time (and from what I see today) there are no real alternatives.
+Openflights.org is an excellent idea but the UI is even worse than flugstatistik.de, looking like it has been hacked together in an hour or two.
+Don't get me wrong I'm pretty sure a good amount of time has been invested but for me it simply looks awful.

 So, as no appropriate tool was available I simply decided to write one myself.
 The overall UI somewhat follows a few ideas from flugstatistik.de but (hopefully) is a bit more modern and streamlined.

 ![Home screen](docs/screenshots/home.png)